 Although most people recover easily from the flu, others develop serious complications like pneumonia.

-If your child can’t get the nasal spray version, ask your doctor if he can get the shot instead.
+If your child can’t get the nasal spray version, ask your doctor if they can get the shot instead.

 It’s Not Too Late

-Did your child miss some vaccine doses when he was younger?
+Did your child miss some vaccine doses when they were younger?
 If so, talk to your doctor about how to get these taken care of now:

 Chickenpox (varicella) vaccine.
 Kids who've never caught chickenpox have a chance to get protected from this uncomfortable, contagious disease.
 Just two doses will protect you and others around you.